Simplifying the Type $A$ Argyres-Douglas Landscape: Restricting the landscape of AD theories to type I

 Once again, this quiver can be identified with the $T_\sigma^\rho(\mathfrak{su}(7))$ theory with $\rho=[3,2^2]$ and $\sigma=[1^7]$.
 The full $\mathfrak{su}(7)$ symmetry is manifest in the quiver on the right since all the gauge nodes are balanced.
 Obtaining the quiver that describes the 3d mirror of the $\ADAI{3}{7}{[2,1^5]}$ Argyres--Douglas theory just corresponds to changing $\sigma=[1^7] \to [2,1^5]$.
 Note that this Higgs branch nilpotent vev in the 4d theory corresponds to changing the $\sigma$ describing the 3d Coulomb branch of the $T_\sigma^\rho(\mathfrak{su}(7))$ theory as we are describing the 3d mirror of the original Argyres--Douglas theory.
 Thus the 3d mirror of the $\ADAI{3}{7}{[2,1^5]}$ Argyres--Douglas theory is the $T_{[2,1^5]}^{[3,2^2]}(\mathfrak{su}(7))$ which is the same as the 3d mirror of the original theory $\ADAF{3}{4}{5}$ in \eqref{eq:ex5quiv1}.

-We will now rephrase this agreement of the 3d mirrors in the language of the inverted quiver subtraction \cite{Cabrera:2018ann,Bourget:2019aer,Bourget:2021siw}, which will be useful for the general proof we will give in Subsection \ref{subsec:iso3dmatch}.
+We will now rephrase this agreement of the 3d mirrors in the language of the decay algorithm implemented via quiver subtraction \cite{Bourget:2023dkj,Bourget:2024mgn,Bourget:2021siw}, which will be useful for the general proof we will give in Subsection \ref{subsec:iso3dmatch}.
 In particular, this is important because generically the 3d mirrors are not $T_\sigma^\rho(\mathfrak{su}(N))$ theories.

 The brane setup for the quiver theory in \eqref{eq:ex5quiv2} can be expressed as follows,

 By performing a sequence of Hanany--Witten moves to pull all the D5--branes to the left, we obtain

 which enables us to read off the partitions $\sigma=[1^7]$ and $\rho=[3,2^2]$ of the $T^\rho_\sigma(\mathfrak{su}(7))$ theory by counting the linking numbers of the five-branes.
 However, the configuration we want to obtain is the one corresponding to $\sigma=[2,1^5]$ and $\rho=[3,2^2]$.
 As explained before, this amounts to a CB vev on the 3d mirror or a Higgs branch nilpotent vev of the 4d theory.
 This can be achieved in the brane setup by moving a single D3--brane between every couple of adjacent NS5--branes to infinity to obtain